-B. House resolution.
-The House-passed budget resolution, engineered by the Democratic leadership, simply is not a credible plan for meeting our priorities and achieving sustained economic growth.
-The House recommends a \$30 billion tax increase in FY 1984 alone.
-That is not only an unreasonable increase in the tax burden as we come out of a recession, it can only mean that House Democrats want to repeal the third year of the tax cut for the working people.
+House resolution.
+The House-passed budget resolution, в. engineered by the Democratic leadership, simply is not a credible plan for meeting our priorities and achieving sustained economic The House recommends a \$30 billion tax increase in FY growth.
+1984 alone.
+Unfortunately, the Senate Budget Committee has ratified that decision, subject to modification on the floor.
+That is not only an unreasonable increase in the tax burden as we come out of a recession, it can only mean modification or repeal the third year of the tax cut for the working people.
+Why run the risk of aborting recovery?
 Reneging on promises is no way to run the government, and that proposal must be rejected.
 Even the members of the House Ways and Means committee have expressed strong doubts that any more than \$8 billion in revenue can or should be raised in 1984.